CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/09-conflict.md

 > > ~~~
 > > {: .output}
 > >
-> > The conflict message here is mostly the same as it was for `guacamole.md`, but
+> > The conflict message here is mostly the same as it was for `goostats.sh`, but
 > > there is one key additional line:
 > >
 > > ~~~